Ryunhwan/Petbe/README.md

 **5. Wi-Fi Configuration**

-If you want to set the value of Wi-Fi ID and password before putting Raspi in place, here is solution
+If you want to set the value of Wi-Fi ID and password before putting Raspi in place, here is the solution
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf                 open setting script
 ```